461239747/Simple_VoskAsr/README.md

 AudioUnit references the NAudio package.

-VoskASR references the Vosk package and Newtonsoft.Json package.# Simple_VoskAsr
+VoskASR references the Vosk package and Newtonsoft.Json package.

+When prompted that the model file cannot be found, please unzip VoskASR/ModelResources/Vosk model small cn-0.22.zip to the program running directory
 # Simple_VoskAsr